Monetization best practices

 4. Offer limited-time discounts by temporarily lowering runPrice — the URL stays the same.

-8. Monitor & iterate
+8. Monitor and iterate

 • Dashboard → Runs shows completion rate and errors.